-I wanted to make hummus, so I asked Shekhar if I could get sesame paste (tahini) here.
+I wanted to make hummus, so I asked Shekhar if I could get sesame paste (tahini) here in rural India.
 He said no, only sesame seeds.
 So I decided to learn how to make my own tahini (via the master of knowledge, Google).

 When I was done and tasted it, I wasn’t sure what to think because I actually had never tasted tahini on its own, only mixed in other things like hummus.

 If you really like sesame seeds, then I guess you would enjoy it by spoonfuls.
 But I like the idea of incorporating it in different ways with different ingredients.